thiebes/DICE/README.md

 ### Retain profile data?
 You may or may not care about keeping all the profile data.
 If you are generating a large number of profiles, keeping all that data may become a performance or memory issue.
-- To keep all profile data (needed for *e.g.*, plotting profiles), choose `1`
+- To keep all profile data (needed for *e.g.*, plotting profiles), choose `True`
-- To discard profile data and only retain the fitting results, choose `0`
+- To discard profile data and only retain the fitting results, choose `False`

 ### Parallel processing
 It is possible to take advantage of parallel processing with this program.
-To do so, select `1` for this parameter.
+To do so, select `True` for this parameter.

 ### Units
-Provide the length and time units that apply to all length and time parameter values.
-For example, `'micrometers'` and `'nanoseconds'`. **Important!** The units you enter here for length and time will be applied to ***all parameters*** that represent physical quantities of length and/or time, respectively.
+Provide the (singular) length and time units for all length and time parameter values.
+For example, `'micrometer'` and `'nanosecond'`. **Important!** The units you enter here for length and time will be applied to ***all parameters*** that represent physical quantities of length and/or time, respectively.
 Therefore, ensure that the magnitudes you enter for all parameters are appropriately scaled to match your specified units.

 ### Number of simulation iterations
-Specify a number of simulations to run for each set of parameters.
+Specify a number of simulations to run for each unique set of parameters.

 ### Spatial parameters
 Provide the spatial width and number of pixels for the simulated scan.
-Note that the value given for spatial width here will be assumed to be in the units of length specified above.
+Note that the value given for spatial width here is assumed to be in the units of length specified above.

 ### Temporal parameters
 Provide time axis information to be used in each simulation.
 You can provide: